Why keep records?

 One of the early decisions you should make when setting out as a new beekeeper is at what level you wish to track your bees.
 If you have more than one hive, which is highly recommended, you will be tempted to track by hive.
 Many beekeepers do this by assigning an identifier to each hive.

 However, this approach can be a missed opportunity.
-It isn't at all uncommon to move queens between hives.
-It's worth reflecting on what you are recording.
-You are not interested in the performance of the hive - but the performance of a colony, including the queen.
+It isn’t particularly uncommon to move queens between hives.
+It’s worth reflecting on what you are recording.
+You are not interested in the performance of the hive (a place where the bees live) – but the performance of a colony (the group of bees), including the queen.

 What to track